 McCoy realizes that proper Health, Safety and Environmental programs have a positive impact on how we continue to do business.
 As a result, Management supports the necessary training, equipment and procedures needed to ensure the health and safety of all employees at our work sites.
 All employees have the responsibility for ensuring relevant legislation, policies, procedures, guidelines and safe work practices are understood and followed and to bring forward any improvements they have to the Health, Safety and Environmental programs.

-The Corporation is committed to honour, through compliance, all relevant external regulations regarding the environment and health and safety in addition to meeting internal standards.
+The Corporation is committed to honour or exceed, all relevant external regulations regarding the environment and health and safety in addition to meeting internal standards.
 We will demonstrate respect for our employees and the environment by providing appropriate training, equipment and procedures.

 Proprietary and Confidential Information